sankalpdayal/carnd_term1_p5/README.md

 ---

-### Video Implementation
+## Video Implementation

+### 1. Filter for false positives and method for combining overlapping bounding boxes

-#### 1. If the same pipeline is used on a video.
+If the same pipeline is used on a video.
 The vehicle detection bound box comes out somewhat wobbly or unstable bounding boxes and some false positives.
 The output is shown here

 [![Vehicle Detection (Frame by frame)](http://img.youtube.com/vi/cRGjzo0Qmyc/0.jpg)](https://www.youtube.com/watch?v=cRGjzo0Qmyc)